Little-Shop-of-Chaos/codemon/README.md

 All our projects are released with an [CC0 Open Source License](https://github.com/Little-Shop-of-Chaos/codemon/blob/main/LICENSE)!

-One side note: this is ONLY TRUE for the code we've written.
-All art in this project is protected by Copyright.
+DISCLAIMER: this is ONLY TRUE for the code we've written. **All art in this project is protected by Copyright**.